localstack-samples/sample-appsync-graphql-api/README.md

-# appsync-graphql-api-sample
-LocalStack sample app using an AppSync GraphQL API
+# AppSync GraphQL APIs for DynamoDB and RDS Aurora Postgres